davee-401-advanced-javascript/notes/README.md

 - `MONGODB_URI` - URL to the running mongo instance/db -->

 - Make sure Mongo is installed on your computer and working.
-- Clone note Repository onto local computer
+- Clone this Repository on to your local computer
-- CD Into Repository
+- CD into this Repository
 - do an `npm install` in the command Line
 - Create a DB inside Mongo called "notesyDB"
-  - Enter mongo by typing "mongo" in command line(MAC USERS)
+  - Get into mongo by typing "mongo" in command line(MAC USERS)
   - Type `use notesyDB`.
 This will create a DB called notesyDB
 - Create a collection called 'noteCollection'
   - Enter `db.createCollection('noteCollection')`

 #### `.env` requirements (where applicable)

-- Create .env file and enter the following code to connect database
+- Create .env file and enter the following code to connect database(MAC USERS)
   - `MONGODB_URI = 'mongodb://localhost:27017/notesyDB'`

 #### How to initialize/run your application (where applicable)